 For agenda topics that aren’t assigned to an employee, but need to be addressed, try listing each as a question.
 Studies show that listing agenda topics as questions increases team participation.

-This will show that you want to hear employee’s input rather than telling them what to do, which helps them feel more involved and willing to speak up.
-This ultimately leads to a more thorough group discussion.
+This will show that you want to hear employees’ input rather than telling them what to do, which helps them feel more involved and willing to speak up.
+Implementing this sales meeting idea will ultimately lead to a more thorough group discussion.